richhaar/algorithm-design-manual-solutions/chapter1.md

 ### 1-1 https://leetcode.com/problems/daily-temperatures

 O(n) solution, by iterating back from the end, you can keep track of the days with a higher temperature using a vector.
+I'm unsure how it relates to the chapter unless the intended solution was to use a bubble-sort like algorithm i.e. O(n^2) runtime.

 ```cpp
 class Solution {